angermanmichael/etcd-notes/rafthttp.md

 The **AddPeer** method is called throughout *server.go*

-where the method *rafthttp.NewTransporter* kicks everything off.
+where the method *rafthttp.NewTransporter* kicks everything off as defined in *transport.go*

 By looking at the code below one can see: